The Road to £1 Million – The SuperOps SuperSummit

 Tailor your offerings to appeal to your ideal client, and don’t try to snare everyone.

 Avoid pricing yourself at the wrong level.
 If you price yourself too low, you’ll only attract the wrong type of client who will ‘nickel and dime’ you.

 These clients are never happy and do not accept your true worth to them.
 Raising those prices to begin with will filter out those clients, and you’ll often find that those that are happy to pay above the lowest premiums will trust you.

 What Can MSP Owners Do To Look After Their Own Mental Health and That Of Their Team?

 If you’re feeling the strain, firstly, you’re not alone.
 Be upfront about it and let your team know.

 We use some practical techniques at Team Tubb, including:

-- Geekbot – This is a weekly check-in tool which asks each member of the team how they are, what they’re working on and if there are any obstacles ahead
+- Geekbot – This is a weekly check-in tool that asks each member of the team how they are, what they’re working on, and if there are any obstacles ahead

-- Truth Tuesdays – Which is a weekly post with an inspirational quote or teaching, which the team can react to.
+- Truth Tuesdays – This is a weekly post with an inspirational quote or teaching, which the team can react to.
 Whether that’s with a positive message in response or just an emoji

 What Are Your Top Three Book Recommendations?

-- The Go-Giver: A Little Story About a Powerful Business Idea by Bob Burg and John David Mann
+- [amazon link = B003AYZBJI] by Bob Burg and John David Mann